 There's still time to take part in census 2021.
 The census provides the most up-to-date information about our society and informs decisions about the things that matter in your community.

-You can complete the questionnaire as soon as you get your access code in the post.
+You can complete the questionnaire online as soon as you get your access code in the post.

 Your answers should be about the people who live in your household on Census Day - Sunday 21 March 2021.